jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 Whether you connect to members directly or group the connections into interfaces: all the connections are still there, actually you have increased the number of connections by first having to connect to the interface.

 NCL would solve this for a great part and easily show that the low-coupled (high-interfaced) version actually has more connections than the high coupled (low-interfaced) version.
-In NCL the readability of the highly coupled system will be better than in other languages, especially when the lines will be regroup as they go from sources to targets.
+In NCL the readability of the highly coupled system might be better than in other languages, especially when the lines might be regroup as they go from sources to targets.
 I just forgot how valuable that part of the notation could be when it comes to reading how systems interface with each other.
 Each grouping of lines could potentially be replaced by an interface, only then you would end up with too many interfaces again.
 NCL with the use of regrouping of lines as they go from sources to targets would make it easier to automatically explicitly define the interfacing points, or make it easier to spot a place in the system in which it looks appropriate to create an interface in between.
 But if you create a derived interface for each user of an interface you have actually applied to concept of low-coupling, yet you have created more complexity by creating an insane amount of interfaces.

 Clearly defined interfaces are still valuable in NCL, and do not all of a sudden become unnecessary, but they DO create more connections, rather than less if you put more interfaces in between.
 However proper interfaces can make the system more readable.

 (Low-coupling is not the same as encapsulation.
 But both are solved using interfaces.
 Both low-coupling and encapsulation (data-protection) are concepts that are applied using the concept of interfaces, but they attempt to solve different problems, so they are not the same thing.
 Low-coupling should be about complexity reduction or complexity tangibility, encapsulation should be about data protection and stability.
 So one is about understandability of a system, and the other is about how easily we can thump over a system.)

 So the technique of low-coupling does not create less connections.
 So low-coupling it is not an exact science of creating less connections, because putting an interface in between actually creates more connections.
 It is about limitation of complexibility, tangibility of complexity and prevention of complexity.
 The low-coupling techniques can help in this, but going too far with it actually create more complexity, people just forget to count the actual connections and only count the interfacing points over which multiple connections can be made.
 Furthermore, the rules of interfacing are not enforced by the machine, but by human hand.
-You will not devise a system that prevents complexity, it will be humans that prevent complexity, by making things more readable for himself, making it less likely for humans to break their own rules, and humans imposing rules onto another human beings.
+You might not devise a system that prevents complexity, it might be humans that prevent complexity, by making things more readable for himself, making it less likely for humans to break their own rules, and humans imposing rules onto another human beings.

 Programmers may get emotional, irrational and upset, when you state that low-coupling is not an exact science and not necessarily required.
 Someone may irrationally think it is an exact science, because they are selectively forgetting and imagining connections that are or are not there, because in their head they select a set of connections and forget about connections that are still there.